mikamautnerrohde/researchproject/rp-project-manual.md

 The draft version should be as complete as possible, to allow for effective feedback.

 ####  Evaluates experimental work and presentation
 Besides the research report, the final grade of the student is also determined by performance on experimental work and by the oral presentation on the project.
-In case the supervisor and internal assessor are not the same person, the supervisor is encouraged to advise the internal assessor on grading
+In case the supervisor and internal assessor are not the same person, the supervisor is encouraged to advise the internal assessor on grading experimental work and presentation, as the supervisor is more keenly aware of

 tic.
 As a supervisor,